 Werk Road Property

-Planning for Great Parks’ newest park, located in Westwood, will include extensive community involvement to ensure this greenspace is a true community asset.
+Planning for Great Parks’ newest park, located in Westwood, includes extensive community involvement to ensure this greenspace is a true community asset.
 A master plan for the park, based on initial public input, has been drafted.
 Everyone is welcome to review the plan and provide feedback by September 11.